xinzhao219/K8S-cluster-deploy-by-kops/cluster-config-dockerfile/README.md

 # These scripts are used for creating the docker image for cluster manager.

-Once you have deploy a kubernetes cluster on AWS using kops, these scrips can help you buid a kops manager docker image, which can be used to deploy a new kops manager for the cluster deploy new product.
+Once you have deploy a kubernetes cluster on AWS using kops, these scrips can help you buid a cluster manager using docker image for backup, which can be used to deploy a new manager for the cluster deploy new product.

 The crutial part of these scrips is the config.yaml file.
 This file is a copy of "~/.kube/config" from the original machine where you deploy the k8s cluster on AWS.
 This config file recoreds the cluster configuration infomation and can be used in the new instance.